top of page

 Your daily votes truly matter.
 With your help, we can bring home much‑needed grant funds to support medical care, transport, and second chances for the huskies we serve.

-Meet Our NorSled Entrants - Round 3 Voting
+Meet Our NorSled Entrants - Final Round

 We’ve submitted several incredible dogs on behalf of NorSled.
 Please take a moment to visit their pages and cast your daily votes.
 Every click helps us get closer to the top.Thank you for supporting our our mission and cheering on our amazing dogs.
 Together, we can make a real difference for Northern breeds in need.